 Most often, startups work with technology scouts to forge a partnership.
-Tech scouts are the drivers of open innovation for their firms.
-Many firms are seeking to increase R&D productivity, and tech scouts help them do so by building relationships outside the firm.
+Tech scouts are the drivers of open innovation for their companies.
+Many companies seek to increase R&D productivity, and tech scouts help them do so by building relationships outside the company.

-For smaller enterprise, open innovation may be entirely new and the title tech scout may not be used at all.
+For smaller enterprise, open innovation may be entirely new, and the title “tech scout” may not be used at all.

-Deciding what you need from a partnership
+Decide what you need from a partnership

 For an industry partnership to really pay off, it needs to work for both sides.
 The first step is deciding what you need from a partner.

-Learning what potential industry partnerships can offer
+Learn about what potential industry partnerships can offer

 You don’t want to put in time and effort courting a partner who doesn’t have the right resources to offer.
 Many startups can produce a long list of potential industry partners in just a few minutes.
 The trick is to reach out to the right person at the right company in the right way.

-Networking with potential partners
+Network with potential partners

-For more information about how to connect with tech scouts, check out our recent post on the subject.
+For more information about how to connect with tech scouts, check out our past post on the subject.
 Ready for a conversation?
-Make sure you know the right lingo and then search for and message tech scouts that are looking for startup partners.
+Make sure you know the right lingo and then search for and message tech scouts on seedsprint that are looking for startup partners.